madhavikollya/terraform/README.md

 # Commands used

-terraform init -  To initialize ang install all plugins.
+- terraform init -  To initialize ang install all plugins.
-terraform validate - will chesk the configuration.
+- terraform validate - will chesk the configuration.
-terraform plan - will execute and also check the code errors.
+- terraform plan - will execute and also check the code errors.
-terraform apply - will check values and show errors during runtime.
+- terraform apply - will check values and show errors during runtime.
-terraform destroy - to destroy the infrastructure.
+- terraform destroy - to destroy the infrastructure.
-terraform apply --auto-approve - permission given prior to directly create infrastructure.
+- terraform apply --auto-approve - permission given prior to directly create infrastructure.
-terraform state list - will show the list
+- terraform state list - will show the  running resources list
-terraform destroy --auto-approve -target="aws_instance.one[0]" - to destroy particular instance. to destroy 2 instances 2 times target, instance name should be given.
+- terraform destroy --auto-approve -target="aws_instance.one[0]" - to destroy particular instance. to destroy 2 instances 2 times target, instance name should be given.
-terraform workspace show - to see current workspace and take you into it directly.
+- terraform workspace show - to see current workspace and take you into it directly.
-terraform workspace new swiggy - to create new workspace.
+- terraform workspace new swiggy - to create new workspace.
-terraform workspace list - will show the list of workspace.
+- terraform workspace list - will show the list of workspace.
-terraform workspace select swiggy - to go into that particular workspace.
+- terraform workspace select swiggy - to go into that particular workspace.
-terraform apply --var-file="swiggy.tfvars" --auto-approve - to create swiggy.tfvars
+- terraform apply --var-file="swiggy.tfvars" --auto-approve - to create swiggy.tfvars

 # To delete workspaces